nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-07-10-asset_protection.md

 ### 3. Safeguard Intellectual Property:

-Registering patents, [trademarks](https://www.businessinitiative.org/llc/dba-vs-llc/), and copyrights can protect a company's intellectual property from potential infringement, ensuring the exclusive use and financial benefits of their creations.
+Registering patents, <a href="/comparison/dba-vs-llc/" target="_blank">trademarks</a>, and copyrights can protect a company's intellectual property from potential infringement, ensuring the exclusive use and financial benefits of their creations.

 ### 4. Implement Strong Security Measures: